ReximusjR/fitness-app/README.md

 $ npm run test:cov
 ```

+to manually hit the endpoints with Postman:

+1. make sure app is running and hit POST to http://localhost:3000/sessions
+2. use post body:
+   {
+   "id": 1,
+   "userId": 12,
+   "title": "yay-title",
+   "routine": {
+   "title": "xyz-title"
+   },
+   "startTime": "Date",
+   "duration": 5,
+   "frequency": "DAILY",
+   "reminders": 6,
+   "notes": "notes-here"
+   }

+   then hit the GET http://localhost:3000/sessions/1 to retrieve that "created" session

+## Important Functionality Not Covered In the Assignment

+1. Proper Logging to New Relic/etc with a Winston Logger/etc
+2. gitlab-ci.yml file to orchestrate our CI/CD (deploy to test\staging\prod)

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).